5vckcq/multi-Lvl-Coincidence-Analysis/README.md

 * "-bw" (alternatively "--blackwhite") changes the output from colored graphs into black/white.
 The argument "-c" (resp. "--color") forces the color mode, which is currently set as default.
 * If the tex-formated formulae should be exported into a separate file, the optional argument "-fl" (or "--fulllist") should be set.
 * By default complex relations between co-extensive variables are excluded, which makes mLCA for single level models comparable to cna.
 If all possible models should be generated, this can be done by adding the argument "-c" or "--complex".
+* "-bu" to use an alternative bottom up method for deriving atomic solution formulae.
+The default option is to use the conventional top down approach based on Petrick's algorithm.
+With the "-bu" option, the atomic solution formulae are instead constructed by stepwise constructing DNF formulae out of the list of factors.

 ### Preparing the data tables